 Economy round-trip tickets on this route cost 25,000 Delta SkyMiles.
 But if you want to go for business class, it will take 50,000 miles.
 The economy award price is comparable to Alaska Airlines, who also fly this route, but business class will run you 65,000 Alaska Mileage Plan miles.
 So if you’re going with a premium cabin, Delta’s a great option.

 If you don’t have enough SkyMiles handy, you could get the Gold Delta SkyMiles Credit Card.
-It comes with a 30,000-mile sign-up bonus.
+It comes with 30,000 – mile welcome bonus.
 That’s enough for a domestic roundtrip.
 Or, if you have miles with one of Delta’s many partners, such as Air France and Virgin Atlantic, you can use those miles to book this route.

 Delta’s been expanding its reach on the West Coast recently, adding both domestic and international flights.
 This new route means that Denver residents now have access to one-stop connecting service to some very sweet international destinations, including Sydney and Brisbane.